Difference between Test Scenario Vs Test Case:

 With time, as everything is changing, software industry and processes also have changed a lot.

 Traditional waterfall and v-models are being replaced by agile and iterative models.
-Documentation is necessary but to meet deadlines and making process easy and transparent, way of documentation can be changed.
+Documentation is necessary but to meet deadlines and making the process easy and transparent, the way of documentation can be changed.

 Documentation of test cases is important when:

-- Client has asked for the same as part of project
+- The client has asked for the same as part of the project

 - There is no time constraint (I don’t think it’s possible)